 Throughout the program, and with the assistance of School of Education faculty, candidates develop a professional digital portfolio for presentation as they move toward graduation.
 This portfolio includes practical research and research reviews, philosophy statements, literacy program designs, multimedia and other literacy materials selections, and reports from practical supervised clinical experiences.
 In consultation with a faculty adviser, candidates plan a 39-credit program of study, culminating in clinical practicum experiences and portfolio review.
 Candidates completing the course of study with initial certification and three years of successful teaching experience fulfill all requirements for certification as a reading specialist in the state of Maryland.
-The program is nationally recognized by the International Literacy Association (ILA) and the National Council for Accreditation of Teacher Preparation (NCATE).
+The program is nationally recognized by the International Literacy Association (ILA).